How to Open a US Bank Account Online from the UK

 International transfer fees

-If you are moving from the UK to the US, then it’s likely you’ll need to make an international payment between your banks once you’ve opened your US account.
-An international payment, otherwise known as a wire transfer, will usually have several fees linked to it:
+If you are moving from the UK to the US, then it's likely you'll need to make an international payment between your banks once you've opened your US account.
+An international payment, otherwise known as a wire transfer, made with a bank may have no upfront fee but there are likely to be costs included in the exchange rate if this is the case.
+Here's a comparison of how the providers we've looked at here compare:

 Overdraft or insufficient funds fees